PredictiveMovement/digital-twin/README.md

 5. Elasticsearch / Kibana - This is used to gather realtime statistics.
 6. Opentiles - Self hosted tiles server to provide 3d vector maps.

-/ TODO: Merge all Elasticsearch instances to one and also all OSM data to one source /
+/ TODO: Merge all OSM data to one source /

 ## How to contribute